Garrett K. Gomez: Career peak

 In 2007, Gomez broke Jerry Bailey's record for most stakes victories in a season by winning 76 stakes races, including two Breeders' Cup races, the Breeders' Cup Juvenile Fillies with undefeated Eclipse Award winner Indian Blessing and the Breeders' Cup Sprint with Midnight Lute.

 Early in the year, Gomez was the rider for Rags to Riches, winning the Las Virgenes Stakes, the Santa Anita Oaks and the Kentucky Oaks with her.
 In the Belmont Stakes, he was booked to ride Hard Spun, which left the mount open on Rags To Riches for John Velazquez to pick up and win with.

 At the end of the year, thanks to his stakes victory record and his $22.8 million in earnings, Gomez won the Eclipse Award for the Outstanding Jockey.

 Gomez also tied with jockey Victor Espinoza for the riding title at Santa Anita in 2007.

-Gomez earned his 3,000th win aboard Hyperbaric in the Oak Tree Mile on September 28, 2008.
+Gomez earned his 3,000th win aboard Hyperbaric in the Oak Tree Mile Stakes on September 28, 2008.
 He won four races at the Breeders' Cup and was again the leading jockey by nationwide earnings.
 He had a chance to surpass the record for earnings by a jockey in one season, which is held by Jerry Bailey, but fell just over $10,000 short.
 It is likely Gomez would've broken the record, but he was injured in a spill at Santa Anita on the final Saturday of 2008 and had to miss the following race card where Proudinsky, who he was scheduled to ride, won the $150,000 San Gabriel Handicap.
 He won his second Eclipse Award for Outstanding Jockey in 2008.

 In 2009, Gomez won his fourth straight earnings title in a close contest with Julien Leparoux that was only decided when Gomez won the last race of the year at Santa Anita aboard Cenizo.
 "To have to go down to actually my last mount of the year is unreal," said Gomez.
 "I was lucky enough to pick up the winner.
 I was hanging around the jockeys' room hoping to pick up something and Martin (Pedroza, the regular rider of Cenizo) didn't feel well."